Top 10 Mile Munching Sport Touring Motorcycles

 On paper, the new Yamaha Tracer 900 GT is a tough machine to beat.
 With modern, aggressive styling and a built on top of an already tried, tested, and loved platform, the latest member of the Tracer family is set to be a firm sport touring motorcycle favorite.
 Powered by an 847cc liquid-cooled, crossplane inline-3 engine that’s more commonly found on the FZ-09 (now MT-09 in the USA), the Tracer 900 GT offers quite a sporty ride, with a claimed 115 hp, 64.5 lb-ft of peak torque, and a top speed of 140 mph on offer.

 Packed with a bevy of rider aids including Yamaha’s exclusive ride-by-wire throttle, throttle response adjustment technology, a multi-level traction control system, cruise control, and a quickshifter as standard, you can see why we like it.
 Oh, and then Yamaha went the extra mile to really make it into a sport touring motorcycle by adding an adjustable ride position, new uprated suspension, an adjustable windshield, a 12v electrical outlet, and integrated luggage mounts.
+It was a tough call to list the new Tracer 900 GT over the classic Yamaha sports tourer, the FJR1300, but we felt that the Tracer offered a new perspective.
+We all know the FJR and love it, but the Tracer looks like a more attractive prospect for the future.
 The Tracer 900 GT is expected to be released in the USA later on this year (2018), and we can’t wait.